CSE116: Computer Science 2

 • Late Deadline: This deadline is 1 week after expected deadline.
 Complete a task before this deadline to earn 1 application objective.
 This allows you a second chance to still earn an application objective even if you are failing behind in the course.
 If you are consistently relying on the late deadlines, you are at risk of failing the course and must work hard to catch back up

-• There are 2 additional programming tasks called the "Application Objective Tasks" that are not related to your learning objectives and therefore do not need to be completed to pass the class.
-These tasks offer the opportunity to earn 4 additional application objectives (2 application objectives each)
+• There is an additional programming tasks called the "Application Objective Task" that is not related to your learning objectives and therefore does not need to be completed to pass the class.
+This task offers the opportunity to earn 2 additional application objectives

 • If you complete an interview during the 1st chance lab, you will earn 2 application objectives